HiAkshatJain/WeatherApp/README.md

 To run this application locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/weather-app.git`
-2. Navigate into the project directory.
-3. Open `index.html` in your browser.
+2. Open `index.html` in your browser.

 ## Screenshots